April 28, 2010

 Give these a chips a try.
 They take mere minutes to make and are super-healthy for you.
 Can't beat that!
 Not even with a kale chip.

-5 C kale, rinsed and dried, then torn into chip-sized pieces.
-I used red kale and left out the stalks.
+1 bunch kale, rinsed and dried, then torn into chip-sized pieces.
+Leave out stalks.